Total Law

 What is this visa?
 This visa is designed for individuals who want to set up and run an innovative UK-based business that is unlike another existing business.

 What are the requirements?
 Your business idea must have been endorsed by an approved body (endorsing body) and must be innovative, viable, and scalable.
-You must also have at least £50,000 in investor funds.
+You must also have enough business funds to meet the above requirements.
+There is no set amount.

 How much does it cost?
-The visa costs £1,036 if you apply from outside the UK, or £1,292 if you apply from inside the UK.
+The visa costs £1,274 if you apply from outside the UK, or £1,590 if you apply or extend from inside the UK.

 How long can you stay?
 If approved, you can stay in the UK for three years.
-This can be extended for an additional three years if you came to the UK while on an Innovator visa, or alternatively, if you switched to this visa from another in the UK.
+This can be extended for an additional three years if you came to the UK while on an Innovator Founder Visa, or alternatively, if you switched to this visa from another in the UK.

 Overview